-Domestic candidates are responsible for their own re-enrolment via HDR online enrolment in My Student Centre - you will receive an email to your university email address once enrolment for the semester/year is open, but if you do not receive it, please email research.degrees@federation.edu.au
+International and Domestic candidates are responsible for their own re-enrolment via the online enrolment portal in My Student Centre.
+Candidates will receive an email to their university email address once enrolment for the semester/year is open.
+Queries or concerns can be raised via research.degrees@federation.edu.au